solstone support

 if solstone is using too much memory

-3. make sure you're on a current version — recent releases added the memory checks above. see keeping solstone up to date.
+3. make sure you're on a current version — recent releases refined these memory checks. see keeping solstone up to date.

 4. still stuck? see getting help with solstone, or file a request and include your journal doctor output.